Hello World Flask: Create your first web app with Python

 app.run()

-The above conditional checks if the current module is the main program that is being executed.
-If so, the code inside the if code block is executed; that allows starting the web server that Flask uses internally: Werkzeug.
+The previous conditional verifies if the current module is the main program being executed.
+If so, the code inside the if block is executed; which allows starting the web server that Flask uses internally: Werkzeug.

 You can try returning HTML content instead of text like: